Anerkiki/pokemon-island-resort/README.md

 ![Colour Pallet](assets/images/readme/colour-pallet.jpg)

 For future maintainability, I defined each colour as a CSS variable (e.g., `var(--colour-name)`).
 This approach made it easy to update the palette later if needed - changing a single variable would update the colour everywhere it was used.
-This was especially helpful when testing text contrast for accessibility, as did end up changing the colour I had selected for the paragraph text when testing against the background colour of the text 'bubbles', so that it would pass all of the tests in the [add link] contrast test as it didn't originally.
+This was especially helpful when testing text contrast for accessibility, as I did end up changing the colour I had selected for the paragraph text when testing against the background colour of the text 'bubbles', so that it would pass all of the tests in the [add link] contrast test as it didn't originally.

 I also used a couple of colours outside of this colour pallet, one which was a shade in between 2 of the colours from my colour pallet, and one which is a lighter version of the original - in places where the original colours didn't look quite right (either too light or too dark).